 tractor tirewill need 110 gallons of fluid and this fluid will add 1.177 pounds to the tire.

+The ballast in the rear tires helps to compensate for the weight of the loader and the load, and moves the center of gravity back to a safer point.
 The most common way to add more traction and reduce tire slippage and tread wear is to add weight to the rear axle.In addition to weights, farmers would also need to purchase supports to attach the weights to their tractor.
 While it offers a great option for gaining weight and preventing headaches caused by punctures, it's expensive and should be done by a professional puncture tire dealer.
-To get the weight per tire of the ballast fluid of your choice, simply multiply the gallons per tire of your size by the pounds per gallon of your ballast fluid.
+Iron weights for wheels and suitcases were added to

 tractor tires and framesinstead of liquid tire ballast.At a basic level, the ballast in tractor tires, whether in the form of liquid in the tires or in steel wheel weights, provides the tractor with better traction on the rear wheels and reduces the center of gravity and moves it back to the rear.